segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 To check your configuration:
 1. Click **Enable Sources and Test Connections**.
 Segment automatically checks your sources and connections.
-  <br>If you correctly configured the sources and connections you set up in steps 1 and 2, Segment marks this step as complete.
+  <br>If you correctly configured your sources and connections, Segment marks this step as complete.
 2. To return to Flex and complete the Unified Profiles setup process, click **[Return to Flex](https://console.twilio.com/us1/develop/flex/){:target="_blank"}**.

 ### Additional troubleshooting tools